Explore an insect-friendly yard – 1

 Not an insect, but always hanging out with them, a tightly rolled-up pill bug (© Joseph Calev / iStock)

 Look along the margin of the patio, where the turfgrass butts up to it.
 Pull the grass back a little bit.
 Are there roly-polies there?
 Roly-poly bugs (officially called “pill bugs”) aren’t insects.
 They’re members of the Crustacean family, which also includes shrimp and lobster.
-Pill bugs like to stay anywhere it’s moist and shady, including under logs, rocks, leaves and boards, where you’ll also find black beetles and rove beetles.
+Pill bugs like to stay anywhere it’s moist and shady, including under logs, rocks, leaves, and boards (where you’ll also find black beetles and rove beetles).
 They eat decaying vegetation and are food for numerous other species.
 They roll into a ball of “armor” if threatened.
 Lightly touch one and watch.

 Bzzzz